 Student in Charlottesville, Virginia

 I am an historian of education in training at the University of Virginia.
-I study the Black freedom struggle and education, urban and suburban education, and education policy in postwar America.
-Tentatively titled "In the Shadow of Jefferson's University: Public Education, the State, and the Black Freedom Struggle in an American College Town, 1945-1984," my dissertation examines how education shaped the Black freedom struggle in Charlottesville and vice versa.
-It also investigates how, and the extent to which, local, state, and national education reform efforts enabled and disabled efforts to improve life outcomes for African Americans in Charlottesville.
+I study race, place and space, and education reform in postwar America.
+Tentatively titled "In the Shadow of Jefferson's University: Black Secondary Schooling and the Contours of Educational Reform in an American College Town, 1926-1989 ," my dissertation traces the origins and evolution of Black secondary schooling in Charlottesville, Virginia during the twentieth century.
+In particular, the dissertation examines changes and continuities in curriculum, school discipline, and Black teacher and student activism within segregated and then desegregated school settings.
 In my free time, I enjoy reading and writing, spending time with friends and family, traveling the world, and following the Seattle sports scene.